muldjord/skyscraper/docs/CLIHELP.md

 Please take note that almost all of these options are set at a useful default (and can therefore be left out) and should only be used / changed if your use case requires it.

-If you've installed Skyscraper through the RetroPie-Setup the executable is instead located at `/opt/retropie/supplementary/skyscraper/Skyscraper`.
-In that case I recommend creating a symbolic link to the executable.
-Do this by running `$ sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper` (without the `$`).
+NOTE!
+If you've installed Skyscraper through the RetroPie-Setup script, it is recommended to create a symbolic link to the executable.
+Do this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
 This will allow you to just type `Skyscraper` when running it from command line.

 IMPORTANT!
 Most of the options can also be set in the `~/.skyscraper/config.ini` file thus removing the need to type them on command line all the time.
 Check the config.ini doc [here](CONFIGINI.md) for more info on this.

-*NOTE!
-All options have now been updated to reflect the changes in the upcoming 3.0.0 release.
-If you wish to check the 2.9.5 option descriptions, please check a previous version of this file from before January 10th.*

 #### -h, --help
 Outputs the help text for all command line options to the terminal.